 B.S., Economics, Clemson University

 Robert McCormick earned bachelor’s and master’s degrees in economics from Clemson and a doctorate in economics from Texas A&M University.
 Currently, he serves as senior fellow at the Property Environment Economy Research Center in Bozeman, Montana, and as associate editor of the Journal of Corporate Finance.
-McCormick does consulting in a number of areas of expertise, including corporate financial affairs, business planning and development, and environmental matters.
+McCormick provides consulting in a number of areas of expertise, including corporate financial affairs, business planning and development, and environmental matters.
 He is also on the executive committee of Clemson’s “The Will to Lead” capital campaign.

-As a faculty member in the Walker School of Economics at Clemson, McCormick earned numerous teaching awards, including the Prince Innovative Teacher of the Year, the Alumni Professor of the Year, Alumni Master Teacher, the MBA Professor of the Year and National Scholars Mentor Award.
+As a faculty member in the John E. Walker School of Economics at Clemson, McCormick earned numerous teaching awards, including the Prince Innovative Teacher of the Year, the Alumni Professor of the Year, Alumni Master Teacher, the MBA Professor of the Year and National Scholars Mentor Award.

 Senior Associate Dean

 Ph.D., Business Administration/Marketing, Oklahoma State University